iliaross/script-stash/README.md

 #### Bash Scripts

-_(Coming soon)_
+- **update-hosts-segment.bash**
+  Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup first

 ### Requirements

 Scripts might have different dependencies.
 Check the comments at the top of each script for any specific requirements.

 ### Contributing

 This is a personal collection, but if you find a bug or have a suggestion, feel free to open an issue.

 ### License